MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 Summary
 -------

-This project has taken longer than expected, over two years, as the problem space was explored with the help of a very patient client while the tool to design and implement the efficient solution was eventually settled on.
+This project has taken longer than expected, over three years, as the problem space was explored with the help of a very patient client while the tool to design and implement the efficient solution was eventually settled on.
+The client asked for a solution to make files available on the backup cluster within five minutes of their creation on the primary one, and the first version of mirroring, deployed in 2017, achieves roughly a 20 minute delay.
+Work continues on *version 2* which should achieve the five minute target the client set in 2016.
+We hope version 2 will be finally implemented in December 2019.

 The client is actually more of a partner, who had very large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.
 While there are many specificities of this implementation, the resulting tool relies on no specific features beyond a normal Linux file system to achieve a 72:1 speedup compared to rsync on real-time continuous